Lyzev/Settings/README.md

 ## Documentation

-You can find the documentation [here](https://schizoiddevelopment.github.io/kratos/).
+For detailed documentation, check out the full [Kratos Documentation](https://schizoiddevelopment.github.io/kratos/).

 ## Bugs and Suggestions

-### Discord
+### Discord Community

-For assistance with minor concerns, feel free to join our supportive community on the [Discord server](https://lyzev.dev/discord).
-Our friendly members and staff are ready to help you.
+Need help with minor concerns or have questions?
+Join our supportive community on the [Discord server](https://lyzev.dev/discord).
+Our friendly members and staff are here to assist you!

-### GitHub
+### GitHub Issues

-To ensure a prompt and effective resolution of bugs or to share your suggestions, please submit them through the [issue tracker](https://github.com/SchizoidDevelopment/kratos/issues) of this repository.
-Kindly utilize the provided templates and make sure to include all relevant details that would help us understand your issue better.
-Your cooperation is greatly appreciated.
+For bugs or suggestions, please submit them via the [GitHub Issue Tracker](https://github.com/SchizoidDevelopment/kratos/issues).
+Kindly use the provided templates and include all relevant details to ensure we can resolve your issue quickly.
+Your cooperation is greatly appreciated!

+---
+*Kratos is developed and maintained by Schizoid Development.
+Thank you for using Kratos!*